HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   sheets_gid="183792112",
   sql_file="font_opentype_support.sql",
 ) }}

+Some OpenType features are for stylistic purposes only, while others are required to render text correctly.
+You might often see these two mentioned as discretionary and required features.
+Almost 44% of all fonts have either discretionary or required OpenType features.
+So, there's a good chance the font you are using also has super powers!

 Discretionary features can be used to, for example, replace two adjacent glyphs with a ligature to improve legibility.
 It's also common for OpenType features to offer alternative versions of glyphs, for example by adding swashes.